carlmango11/chip-m8/README.md

 The interpreter and web server are written in Go.

-The frontend is React with Material UI and SASS.
+The frontend is written in Typescript using React with Material UI and SASS.

 The whole thing can be build as a docker image.